 The Snake Skin Discus is most commonly found with a subtle blue appearance set to a stunning red background.
-The overall coloration of Discus will vary depending on mood and overall health of the fish.
-The shape of the Snake Skin Discus is traditional to most discus — a slender, oval body with flowingly graceful fins.
+The shape of the Snake Skin Discus is traditional to most discus’ — a slender, oval body with flowingly graceful fins.

-As most discus fish, the Snake Skin Discus is found in freshwater areas ranging from the Amazon to the Rio Negro regions of South America.
+As most discus fish originate from, the Snake Skin Discus is found in freshwater areas ranging from the Amazon to the Rio Negro regions of South America.

 The Snake Skin Discus will vary in size and are seen anywhere from 2” to 2.5” (small), 3” to 3.5” (medium), and 5” to 8”+ (large) so they require a tank size of at least 50 gallons, bigger if you’re planning on trying to breed them.

-Their care level is more advanced because, like all discus fish, they require specific tank conditions including water conditions with a temperature ranging from 78 to 86 degrees F, a hardness of 1 to 3 dH, and a pH ranging between 6.4 and 7.2.
-The nitrite and ammonia levels should always be maintained at 0 ppm with the nitrate levels staying steady at 20 ppm.
+Their care level is more advanced because, like all discus fish, they require specific tank conditions including water conditions with a temperature ranging from 82 to 86 degrees F, a hardness of 3 to 8 KH, and a pH ranging between 6.1 and 7.5.

 For spawning purposes, slightly acidic and soft water is ideal, in addition to a clean, flat surface to lay eggs — a broadleaf works well.
 Once the fry are out and about, it’s important to keep the discus parents with them because they provide sustenance as they feed on their mucus.